draskolnikova/draskolnikova.github.io/_posts/2016-10-27-subnetting-ipv6-cheatsheet.md

 Voila!
 We've found the 48th bit.
 The 48th bit are on third group, and first IPv6 is `2404:6800:0::/48` on `/48` prefix.

 Then another case, how we found `/33` prefix?
-You can use the referrence [diagram] (#diagram) above and let's find out.
+You can use the referrence [diagram](#diagram) above and let's find out.

 IPv6 on /32 Subnet: 2404:6800:0000:0000:0000:0000:0000:0000